Chase Clement: Professional career

-Clement was a prospect for the 2009 NFL Draft but he went undrafted.
+Clement was a prospect for the 2009 NFL draft but he went undrafted.

-Hamilton Tiger-Cats

 He was signed by the Hamilton Tiger-Cats of the Canadian Football League (CFL) on June 2, 2009, but retired on June 6, after one preseason practice.

-Las Vegas Locomotives

 Clement was later signed by the Las Vegas Locomotives of the UFL.
 On November 6, Clement got his first action at quarterback.
 When the Locos were trailing the Sacramento Mountain Lions 21–0 at the half, head coach Jim Fassel benched starter Drew Willy and started Clement for the second half.
 Clement would lead a sensational comeback attempt, tying the game at 24 by leading the Locos to scores on his first four drives while scoring two rushing touchdowns.
 Sacramento would end up winning the game 27–24.
 Clement led the Locomotives to a 23–20 victory over the Florida Tuskers in the second UFL championship game, and won the game MVP award.
 Clement also led the Locomotives to the third UFL championship game, losing 34–17 to the Virginia Destroyers.

-Houston Texans

 The Houston Texans worked out Clement on November 21, 2011 to help with the team's quarterback situation after season-ending injuries to Matt Schaub and Matt Leinart.

-Jacksonville Jaguars

 The Jacksonville Jaguars worked out Clement in early January 2012.

-San Francisco 49ers

 Clement worked out with the San Francisco 49ers on March 19, 2012.

-Winnipeg Blue Bombers

 The Winnipeg Blue Bombers of the CFL worked out Clement in March 2013.
 He signed with the team on April 8.
 Winnipeg released him during final roster cuts on June 22.

-Dallas Cowboys

 Clement worked out with the Dallas Cowboys on July 16, 2013.